MicrosoftDocs/azure-docs-powershell/azps-0.10.0/Az.Network/Get-AzNetworkWatcherReachabilityProvidersList.md

 ```

 ### -Country
-The name of the country.
+The name of the country/region.

 ```yaml
 Type: String